 Let’s start breaking down the bars!

-You’re probably already familiar with the basics of a bar chart, but here is a quick refresher course in case you slept through all your math classes as a kid.
+You’re probably already familiar with the basics of bar chart examples, but here is a quick refresher course in case you slept through all your math classes as a kid.

 Definition: At its core, a bar chart is defined as “a diagrammatic representation of data in quantities,” which is a roundabout way of saying it is a diagram showing you different data categories and their quantities.